EndPointCorp/end-point-blog/2009/02/19/replicate-only-parts-of-my-table.html.md

 title: Replicate only parts of my table
 ---

 A day or two ago in [#slony](irc://irc.freenode.net/slony), someone asked if Slony would replicate only selected columns of a table.
-A natural response might be to create a view containing only the columns you're interested in, and have Slony replicate that.
-But Slony is trigger-based -- the only reason it knows there's something to replicate is because a trigger has told it so -- and you can't have a trigger on a view.
-So that won't work.
-[Greg](/team/greg_sabino_mullane) chimed in to say that Bucardo could do it, and mentioned a Bucardo feature I'd not yet noticed.
+A natural response might be to create a view containing only the columns you’re interested in, and have Slony replicate that.
+But Slony is trigger-based—​the only reason it knows there’s something to replicate is because a trigger has told it so—​and you can’t have a trigger on a view.
+So that won’t work.
+[Greg](/team/greg_sabino_mullane) chimed in to say that Bucardo could do it, and mentioned a Bucardo feature I’d not yet noticed.

-[Bucardo](http://bucardo.org/) is trigger-based, like Slony, so defining a view won't work.
-But it allows you to specify a special query string for each table you're replicating.
-This query is called a "customselect", and can serve to limit the columns you replicate, transform the rows as they're being replicated, etc., and probably a bunch of other stuff I haven't thought of yet.
+[Bucardo](https://bucardo.org/) is trigger-based, like Slony, so defining a view won’t work.
+But it allows you to specify a special query string for each table you’re replicating.
+This query is called a “customselect”, and can serve to limit the columns you replicate, transform the rows as they’re being replicated, etc., and probably a bunch of other stuff I haven’t thought of yet.
 A simple example:

 1. Create a table in one database as follows: